-- A successful strategy for our Gateway Cities will be fundamentally based on the Administration’s economic development agenda for the Commonwealth as a whole: making long-term investments in education, innovation and infrastructure, with special attention to the growth potential of our entrepreneurs and small businesses.
+- A successful strategy for our Gateway Cities will be fundamentally based on an economic development agenda for the Commonwealth as a whole: making long-term investments in education, innovation and infrastructure, with special attention to the growth potential of our entrepreneurs and small businesses.

 - A successful strategy for our Gateway Cities will take full advantage of their distinctive assets, including their educational, medical and cultural institutions, and their historic buildings and neighborhoods.